-- At the 2018 Conference, we will host a Brown Bag Lunch, where our award winner will present her work.
+At the 2019 Conference, we will host a Brown Bag Lunch, where our award winner will present her work.
 We will then ask each table to spend 10-15 minutes to discuss what brings them joy in their work.
 Finally, new attendees and online consultation members will be acknowledged.
 We plan to continue recruitment at the SIG evening happy hour by once again wearing our highly sought-after SIG t-shirts which have a courageous image on the front and the words “Ask us how you can join the ADAA Child and Adolescent SIG!” on the back.
-The leadership will also make themselves available for a “dine-a-round” dinner for all attendees interested in our SIG.